 A San Diego business attorney provides assistance to your company by taking proactive steps to avoid litigation.
-Gehres Law Group will work closely with you to identify potential areas of conflict that could result in litigation and will help you reduce the potential that your company will become a defendant in a civil case.
+Gehres Law Library will work closely with you to identify potential areas of conflict that could result in litigation and will help you reduce the potential that your company will become a defendant in a civil case.

 How a San Diego Business Attorney Helps Avoid Contract Litigation